 Contact Paul Davis for all your property damage needs.
 (409) 225-5279

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as you possibly can.

-- Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+- Are you sure your house is safe?
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for us to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Do not use the vacuum cleaner.)
+(Don’t use a vacuum cleaner.)

 - Carpeting: Blot wet carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 - Furniture: Move lighter pieces off of the carpet.
-Place plastic bags or plastic wrap under the legs of larger furniture.
-Wipe any excess water off of the furniture.
+Place plastic wrap or plastic bags under the legs of large furniture.
+Wipe any extra water off of the furniture.

 Fire Damage Tips

 - Carpets: Avoid walking or tracking on carpet when possible.
-Do not use “do-it-yourself” home carpet cleaners.
+Do not use “DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.

-- Doors: Close all doors in affected rooms to contain smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to limit smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!